vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 header using `CTRL-X CTRL-F`, but you can't since you don't have the correct working directory!

-Plus the doc says it may break some plugins...
+Plus the doc says it may break some plugins…

 ### Step 2: using :cd

 Vim has a command to change the working directory as well.

-So back to our example, you can do:
+So back to our example, we can do:

 ```text
 :cd /path/to/foo